 This will allow you to narrow down the list of candidates by inviting only the ones who fit the description for an initial phone screening.

-During this first phone interview, perform a work history review with every candidate.
+During the phone interview, perform a work history review with every candidate.
 Ask them to describe their previous jobs, projects, etc. If they have a gap in their resume, ask for the reason why.
 Also ask why they decided to leave their previous company, and so on.

 “A potential red flag I’m always careful with, is when a candidate has moved from company to company very frequently.
 Always ask them about this,” says Noecker.